vituslehner/permaculture-object-detection/README.md

 });
 ```

+Put these files into the same directory on your instance.
+Run `npm install` to install the required packages
+and then run `node server.js` to start the web server.

 **Do not forget to open the incoming network port (here 8080) of the security group of your instance in AWS.**

 The node server listens for changed with the inferred image file and pushes its contents base64-encoded to the clients